One dead as overpass collapses, Brazil braced for quarters

 EUROPEAN GRANDEES

-Friday's other quarter-final is an all-European affair, pitting football grandees France and Germany against each other in the early kick-off at the Maracana stadium in Rio de Janeiro.
+Friday's other quarter-final is an all-European affair, pitting soccer grandees France and Germany against each other in the early kick-off at the Maracana stadium in Rio de Janeiro.

 France coach Didier Deschamps conceded that, on one level at least, Germany had the advantage.